 Versions of Nuke 12.0+ went through developmental changes to reduce QuickTime dependencies, which is a potential cause for the issue to begin appearing.
-Though it has been recently discovered this has been resolved within the Nuke 13.0+ releases.
+From our testing, this issue appears resolved in Nuke 13.0+ releases.

 Below are some solutions which have prevented the behavior for users who’ve experienced the issue first-hand: